pnnl/ruleset-checking-tool/docs/section5/Rule5-53.md

           **Rule Assertion:**

-          - Case 1: For each opaque door, if the door's parent zone has both residential and non-residential spaces and the construction requirements for door are different, request manual review: `if manual_review_flag == TRUE: CAUTION and raise_warning "ZONE HAS BOTH RESIDENTIAL AND NON-RESIDENTIAL TYPE SPACES AND THE REQUIREMENT FOR U-FACTOR FOR DOORS ARE DIFFERENT.
+          - Case 1: For each opaque door, if the door's parent zone has both residential and non-residential spaces and the construction requirements for door are different, request manual review: `if manual_review_flag == TRUE: UNDETERMINED and raise_message "ZONE HAS BOTH RESIDENTIAL AND NON-RESIDENTIAL TYPE SPACES AND THE REQUIREMENT FOR U-FACTOR FOR DOORS ARE DIFFERENT.
 VERIFY DOOR U-FACTOR IS MODELED CORRECTLY."`

           - Case 2: Else if door U-factor matches Table G3.4: `else if subsurface_b.u_factor == target_u_factor: PASS`